GorAnatoS/PlantKeeper/README.md

 PlantKeeper
 ===========

-PlantKeeper is a simple app that helps you taking care of your plants.
+PlantKeeper is a simple app written on Koltin that helps you taking care of your plants.

 Introduction
 ------------